At a glance…

 Please note that this project has a minimum duration of 3 weeks.

-This project is open to all volunteers with a passion for sport and an enthusiasm for working with children.
-We recommend letting us know your preferences and skills to help our local team place you, but flexibility and willingness to participate in a range of sports is necessary.
+This project is great for volunteers with a passion for sport and being active.
+We recommend letting us know your sports preferences so we can best utilize your skills, but flexibility and a willingness to participate in a range of sports is necessary.

 The program orientation begins on the first and third Monday of each month and volunteers need to arrive into Rio de Janeiro on the Sunday before orientation.

 After you have registered for the program, please book your flights to arrive at Galeão-Antonio Carlos Jobim International Airport (GIG) or Santos Dumont Airport (SDU) in Rio de Janeiro.
 Your airport pick-up is included in your Program Fee.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Rio.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.